Nikola stock surging on hydrogen fuel-cell truck and supply deals

 The HYLA tie-up with BayoTech will in turn see Nikola purchase up to 10 of BayoTech’s HyFill hydrogen transport trailers, which are required to distribute high-pressure hydrogen from production sites to refueling stations.

-Secondly, Nikola supplier Bosch said at its Tech Day 2023 in Stuttgart today that it would begin volume production of its fuel-cell power modules, with Nikola serving as Bosch’s pilot customer.
+Secondly, Nikola supplier Bosch said at its Tech Day 2023 in Stuttgart on Thursday that it would begin volume production of its fuel-cell power modules, with Nikola serving as Bosch’s pilot customer.

-Bosch fuel cells will be used in Nikola’s Class 8 truck, which first deliveries to customers starting in North America in Q3 of this year.
+Bosch fuel cells will be used in Nikola’s Class 8 truck, which has first deliveries to customers starting in North America in Q3 of this year.

-“Bosch is one of the very few companies that are capable of mass producing technology as complex as fuel-cell stacks.
-We don’t just have the required systems expertise, but also the capability of quickly scaling up new developments to mass production,” said Markus Heyn, Bosch board member and chairman of Bosch Mobility in a statement.
+“Bosch is one of the very few companies that are capable of mass-producing technology as complex as fuel-cell stacks.
+We don’t just have the required systems expertise, but also the capability of quickly scaling up new developments to mass production,” Markus Heyn, Bosch board member and chairman of Bosch Mobility, said in a statement.
 Bosch says it will invest $2.8 billion into hydrogen fuel technology through 2026, which is over $1 billion more than it was planning to spend.

-Nikola shares traded up nearly 60% in late-afternoon trading.
+Nikola shares traded up nearly 60% in late afternoon trading.

-In an interview with Yahoo Finance earlier this year, Nikola CEO Michael Lohscheller said the company was forecasting production of "between 375 and 500 trucks" for the year, and that the company plans to temporarily pause production at its Coolidge, Arizona, plant in order to modify the assembly line to accommodate both hydrogen fuel cell and battery electric assembly.
-The company said it is also leaning more towards boosting production of its hydrogen fuel cell trucks and assembling battery-electric models on a “build-to-order” basis.
+In an interview with Yahoo Finance earlier this year, Nikola CEO Michael Lohscheller said the company was forecasting production of "between 375 and 500 trucks" for the year and that the company plans to temporarily pause production at its Coolidge, Arizona, plant in order to modify the assembly line to accommodate both hydrogen fuel cell and battery electric assembly.
+The company said it is also leaning more toward boosting production of its hydrogen fuel cell trucks and assembling battery-electric models on a "build-to-order" basis.

-It hasn’t been all good news for Nikola recently, as three weeks ago a fire damaged multiple battery electric trucks at its Arizona headquarters.
-At the time Nikola said it suspected “foul play,” but the Phoenix Fire Department concluded its investigation and found “no evidence at all of arson,” meaning a possible battery issue may have been the cause of the fire.
+It hasn’t been all good news for Nikola recently, as three weeks ago a fire damaged multiple battery-electric trucks at its Arizona headquarters.
+At the time Nikola said it suspected "foul play," but the Phoenix Fire Department concluded its investigation and found "no evidence at all of arson," meaning a possible battery issue may have been the cause of the fire.

 Pras Subramanian is a reporter for Yahoo Finance.
 You can follow him on Twitter and on Instagram.